boscoh/WebGLStarterKit/README.md

 That's before a single triangle is drawn.

-To help you get started, the `WebGLWidget` class wraps all this together with some choice defaults.
+To help you get started, the `WebglWidget` class wraps all this together with some choice defaults.

 So you can concentrate on building awesome `three.js` graphics.